impute - verb

 1. To ascribe (a misdeed or an error, for example) to:2.
 To regard as belonging to or resulting from another:

 This means imputation is a quality or attribute affixed or assigned to something that doesn't actually belong to it.
-So from God's viewpoint, He supposedly affixes or assigns Christ's righteousness to the believer, because the believer is not actually righteous.
-This is often expressed something like, "when the Father looks at you He sees Jesus."
+So this doctrine teaches that Christ's righteousness is assigned to believers, and our sin is assigned to Christ (double imputation).

-Ge.
-15:6 And he believed in the LORD; and he counted it to him for righteousness.
-(ASV)
+Genesis 15:6 And he believed in the LORD; and he counted it to him for righteousness.
+(KJV)

 Ps.
 44:22 Yet for your sake we face death all day long; we are considered as sheep to be slaughtered.